redrick/rails_codebook/README.md

 # RailsCodebook

+## UPDATE: please reinstall gem and see the Initialization part of readme (the last one)

 ### Bear in mind, this is still WORKinPROGRESS and can be buggy, all issues filed will be appreciated as well as new ideas and help of all kinds :)

 [![Build Status](https://travis-ci.org/redrick/rails_codebook.png?branch=master)](https://travis-ci.org/redrick/rails_codebook)
 [![Coverage Status](https://coveralls.io/repos/redrick/rails_codebook/badge.png)](https://coveralls.io/r/redrick/rails_codebook)
 [![Gem Version](https://badge.fury.io/rb/rails_codebook.png)](http://badge.fury.io/rb/rails_codebook)

 ## What is this ?